aaemnnosttv/wp-cli-valet-command/README.md

 ### wp valet destroy

-Blow away an installation.
+Completely remove an installation.

 ~~~
 wp valet destroy <name> [--yes]
 ~~~

+This will drop the database, and delete all of the files as well as remove any self-signed TLS certificate that was generated for serving this install over https.

 **OPTIONS**

 	<name>
 		Site domain name without TLD.
-Eg:  example.com = example
+		Eg: To create an install for example.dev, `wp valet new example`

 	[--yes]
-		Pre-approve the confirmation to delete all files and drop database.
+		Pre-approve the confirmation to delete all files and drop the database.

 ## Installing

+### Prerequisites

+This command leverages [Laravel Valet](https://laravel.com/docs/5.2/valet#installation) -- the development environment for Mac minimalists.
+Because of this **support is unfortunately limited to Mac only**.

+Follow the [installation instructions](https://laravel.com/docs/5.2/valet#installation) on the Laravel documentation to get started.
+This is what makes it possible to load a site in your browser immediately after creating it, without any other configuration.

+You will also need some understanding of how Valet works, especially the portion on [Serving Sites](https://laravel.com/docs/5.2/valet#serving-sites).

 Installing this package requires WP-CLI v0.23.0 or greater.
 Update to the latest stable release with `wp cli update`.